Trading Puljujarvi: Potential Targets for Oilers

 RELATED: Puljujarvi Informs Oilers He Wants to be Traded

-Here is a big list of potential trade targets — ranked by team, in order of likelihood — followed by a top 10 that make the most sense to this author:
+Here is a big list of potential trade targets — ranked by team, in order of likelihood — followed by a top 10 that make the most sense to this author from an Oilers’ perspective:

 Carolina Hurricanes